 This award is given to an individual who has pioneered or has made major contributions to significant research or engineering achievements within the field of hearing.
-This award is restricted to individuals whose achievements occurred while employed by a company or corporation in the hearing healthcare fields but whose contributions extended beyond their contributions to their company’s services or product and served to have a significant impact on the understanding of normal or disordered auditory systems.
-Recipients need not be members of the Academy.
+This individual must have been or be employed by a company or corporation in the hearing healthcare field but have made contributions that extend beyond their service to the company.
+The recognized achievements should have a significant impact on the understanding of normal or disordered auditory systems.
+Recipients of this award need not be members of the Academy.
 Only one Samuel F. Lybarger Award may be awarded each year.

 INTERNATIONAL AWARD IN HEARING

-The American Academy of Audiology has established an annual International award to honor and recognize achievements of international significance in audiology by an audiologist, hearing scientist or audiological physician.
-Nominees should be nonresidents of the US who have provided outstanding service to the profession of audiology in a clinical, academic, research or professional capacity, and be in good standing in their country.
-Recipients need not be members of the Academy.
+This award is given to honor and recognize the achievements of an audiologist and/or hearing scientist who lives and works outside the United States that has provided outstanding contributions to the profession of audiology in a clinical, academic, research or professional capacity.
+Recipients of this award need not be members of the Academy.
 Only one International Award may be awarded each year.

 CAREER AWARD IN HEARING OR BALANCE

-This award is given to non-audiologists with a distinguished career in fields within or related to hearing or balance.
-Candidates should have made significant contributions to their field of study over at least a 20 year time period.
-Nominees should have devoted their professional career to clinical or laboratory research, teaching, clinical service and/or mentoring other professionals in the fields related to hearing and balance.
-Recipients need not be members of the Academy.
+This award is given to a non-audiologist with a distinguished career in the field of audiology, hearing and/or balance over a period of at least 25 years.
+Awardees should have devoted their professional career to research, teaching, clinical service and/or mentoring of other professionals in the field.
+Recipients of this award need not be members of the Academy.
 Only one Career Award may be awarded each year.